lingow/twchrome/README.md

 * Mark completed with a click
 * Create new tasks similarly to how it's done in the commandline.
 * Display number of urgent items in different preset urgency buckets.
+* Edit tasks with `<selectors> modify <modifications>` where selectors and modifications are task properties, and selector can also be task short id.

 ## Instructions